c0nrad/sngglr/README.md

 EMAIL_DOMAINS=DOMAIN.com,SECONDARY.com
 ```

-And then it should just works...
+And then it should work...

 ## Contact

-:D
+😀

 c0nrad@c0nrad.io